ecshreve/backend-playground/README.md

 - [ ] Maybe try an AI static site generator to spin up a quick UI
 - [?]
 Iterate on prebuilding the devcontainer image, what's the best way to do that?
 ---
+- [x] Generate a gRPC service with ent
 - [x] Reimplement commit generator func into a standalone shell script
 	- [x] Remove the script from .githooks, reset git config to default
 	- ~~add configuration option or run task to show setting it as a hook.~~